Once Upon a Deadpool poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Wade agrees to join the X-Men as a trainee and help a troubled young mutant, Russell Collins, choosing to find meaning through helping others., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, Wade is literally torn in half by Juggernaut.
-His body broken, he faces complete failure as Russell prepares to commit murder and doom himself., indicates the protagonist at their lowest point.
+His body broken, he faces complete failure as Russell prepares to commit murder and doom himself., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Wade realizes love means sacrifice.
 He puts on the power-dampening collar and offers himself as a human shield for Russell, choosing true selfless love., demonstrating the transformation achieved throughout the journey.